Zong massacre: The Middle Passage

-When Zong sailed from Accra with 442 enslaved people on 18 August 1781, it had taken on more than twice the number of people that it could safely transport.
+When Zong sailed from Accra with 442 slaves on 18 August 1781, it had taken on more than twice the number of people that it could safely transport.
 In the 1780s, British-built ships typically carried 1.75 slaves per ton of the ship's capacity; on the Zong, the ratio was 4.0 per ton.
-A British slave ship of the period would carry around 193 enslaved people and it was extremely unusual for a ship of Zong's relatively small size to carry so many.
+A British slave ship of the period would carry around 193 slaves and it was extremely unusual for a ship of Zong's relatively small size to carry so many.
 After taking on drinking water at São Tomé, Zong began its voyage across the Atlantic Ocean to Jamaica on 6 September 1781.
 On 18 or 19 November, the ship neared Tobago in the Caribbean but failed to stop there to replenish its water supplies.

-It is unclear who, if anyone, was in charge of the ship at this point, as Luke Collingwood had been gravely ill for some time.
+It is unclear who, if anyone, was in charge of the ship at this point, as Collingwood had been gravely ill for some time.
 The man who would normally have replaced him, first mate James Kelsall, had been suspended from duty following an argument on 14 November.
-Robert Stubbs had captained a slave ship several decades earlier and he temporarily commanded Zong during Collingwood's incapacitation but he was not a registered member of the vessel's crew.
+Stubbs had captained a slave ship several decades earlier and he temporarily commanded Zong during Collingwood's incapacitation but he was not a registered member of the vessel's crew.
 According to the historian James Walvin, the breakdown of the command structure on the ship might explain the subsequent navigational errors and the absence of checks on supplies of drinking water.